Sauceke/hotdog/Documentation/Wireless.md

 ##### Windows

-By default you should be able to <br>
+By default you should be able to
 use `COM0`, if not try other ports.

 <br>